Citrullinemia type I: Genetics

 ASS1 is the gene mutated in citrullinemia type I. Mutations in this gene have an autosomal recessive mode of inheritance.

 Pathogenesis

 Arginosuccinate synthetase is an enzyme in the urea cycle, which removes excess ammonia from the body.
 When it is deficient, either fully or partially, ammonia can build up and cause the signs and symptoms of CTLN1.

 Diagnosis

 As one of the urea cycle disorders, citrullinemia type I needs to be distinguished from the others: carbamoyl phosphate synthetase deficiency, argininosuccinic acid lyase deficiency, ornithine transcarbamylase deficiency, arginase deficiency, and N-Acetylglutamate synthase deficiency.
-Other diseases that may appear similar to CTLN1 include the organic acidemias and citrullinemia type II.
+Other diseases that may appear similar to CTLN1 include the organic acidemias and citrin deficiency.
 To diagnose CTLN1, a blood test for citrulline and ammonia levels can indicate the correct diagnosis; high levels of both are indicative of this disorder.
 Newborns are routinely screened for CTLN1 at birth.
 A genetic test is the only definitive way to diagnose it.